-The residential visit form also details what medication and what dose the student is currently taking at different times of the day.
-It helps to provide up-to-date information to relevant staff and supervisors to help the student manage their condition while they are away.
+The SIMS Parent App details the medical conditions of the student.
+Parents will be asked to provide additional information on the frequency and dosage of any medication through an online form, sent out one month prior to the trip.
+This will help to provide up-to-date information, through the nominal roll, to relevant staff and supervisors to help the student manage their condition while they are away.